avinoamr/pluto/README.md

 sub-templates per item, must duplicate these inner templates in order to remember the insertion point.
-A different approach we found we using TextNodes as placeholders, as they're invisible from the children's list and dev tools.
+A different approach we found we using TextNodes as placeholders, as they're invisible from the children's list and dev tools. it does mean that many such elements may be created for highly-nested templates with many repeated items.
+Perhaps we can do better?

 ## Attributes vs Properties